blueimp/jQuery-File-Upload/README.txt

   - Opera - 10.0+
   - Microsoft Internet Explorer 6.0+

-Drag & Drop is only supported on Google Chrome, Firefox 4.0+ and the Mac OSX version of Safari 5.0+.
+Drag & Drop is only supported on Google Chrome, Firefox 4.0+ and Safari 5.0+.
 Microsoft Internet Explorer has no support for multiple file selection or upload progress.
 Extended browser support information: https://github.com/blueimp/jQuery-File-Upload/wiki/Browser-support